Joey Baker: Duke (2018–2022)

+Freshman season (2018–19)

 On October 29, 2017, Baker committed to playing college basketball for the Duke Blue Devils over offers from Kansas, Tennessee and UCLA.
 Baker would join a recruiting class that featured future NBA players RJ Barrett, Cam Reddish, and Zion Williamson, as well as Tre Jones for the 2018–19 Duke Blue Devils men's basketball team.
-During his freshman year, Baker was set to redshirt for the entire season, until Coach K put him into the game against Syracuse on February 23, 2019.
+During his freshman year, Baker was set to redshirt for the entire season, until coach Mike Krzyzewski put him into the game against Syracuse to fill in for the injured Williamson on February 23, 2019.

+Sophomore season (2019–20)

-In his sophomore season, Baker put up a career high in points scored with 22 against the Wofford Terriers on December 19, 2019.
+On December 19, 2019, Baker put up a career high in points scored with 22 against the Wofford Terriers.

+Junior season (2020–21)

+As a junior, Baker appeared in 23 games only averaging 2.9 points and 1.2 rebounds per game.

+Senior season (2021–22)

+On October 11, 2021, Baker was named team captain alongside Wendell Moore Jr. for the 2021–22 season.
+As a senior, Baker averaged 4.5 points and 1.2 rebound per game.
 On May 8, 2022, Baker completed his undergraduate degree in Political Science and graduated from Duke University.

-Michigan (2022–present)
+Michigan (2022–2023)

 On June 18, 2022, Baker transferred to the University of Michigan as a graduate transfer for his final year of college basketball eligibility.
 During the offseason Baker had offseason hip surgery.
-Baker didn't celebrate Senior night with the 2021-22 Duke Blue Devils, because he anticipated playing his fifth year there, but he did celebrate it with the 2022–23 Michigan Wolverines on February 26 against Wisconsin.
+Baker didn't celebrate senior night with the 2021–22 Duke Blue Devils, because he anticipated playing his fifth year there, but he did celebrate it with the 2022–23 Michigan Wolverines on February 26 against Wisconsin.
 In the opening round of the 2023 National Invitation Tournament, against Toledo on March 14, 2023, Baker posted season-highs in points (21), field goals made (eight), and three-pointers made (five) on 8–11 shooting.
-Following the game, he announced that he was pursuing a retroactive redshirt from his freshman season for the 2018-19 Duke Blue Devils.
+Following the game, he announced that he was pursuing a retroactive redshirt from his freshman season in 2018–19.
+Baker later decided to hire an agent and pursue professional opportunities.

+Professional career

+Pieno žvaigždės Pasvalys (2023–2024)

+After going undrafted in the 2023 NBA draft, Baker signed his first professional contract with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League (LKL) on September 14, 2023.
+He left the team in February 2024 after appearing in 14 games, where he averaged 5.4 points per game.

+Grand Rapids Gold (2024–2025)

+In March 2024, Baker joined the Grand Rapids Gold of the NBA G League for the rest of the 2023–24 season.
+In nine games, he averaged 4.6 points and 1.4 rebounds per game.

+In October 2024, Baker re-joined the Gold for the 2024–25 NBA G League season.
+In 19 games, he averaged 3.9 points and 1.2 rebounds per game.

+Joondalup Wolves (2025–present)

+In March 2025, Baker signed with the Joondalup Wolves of the NBL1 West in Australia for the 2025 season.